 - Liver disease caused by alcohol.
 Early research suggests that taking phosphatidylcholine daily for 24 months does not increase survival in people with liver disease caused by drinking alcohol.

 - Reducing fat deposits.
-Early research suggests that localized fatty deposits on the chin, thigh, hips, abdomen, back, neck, and elsewhere look smaller to study subjects after receiving injections of phosphatidylcholine under the skin.
+Early research suggests that injections of phosphatidylcholine under the skin may make fatty deposits on the chin, thigh, hips, abdomen, back, neck, and elsewhere look smaller to some people.
 Improvements appear to last for 2-3 years or longer.
-In one study, 80% of patients reported improvements in facial fat deposits that lasted for up to 3 years.
+In one study, 80% of patients reported improvements in facial fat that lasted for up to 3 years.
 However, these results have been questioned because the studies were not well designed.

 - Declining brain function caused by liver disease.
 Research suggests that taking phosphatidylcholine daily for 6-8 weeks does not improve declining brain function in people with liver disease or liver failure.